michaelmathen/SampleScan/README.md

 ```
 You should then be able to use this library as a standard python module by doing:
 import eps_scan
+Linux instructions should be basically identical.
+(I have run this on arch linux and ubuntu)
 # Calling eps scan
 Example code:
 ```